breezyltv/offer1-interview-project/README.md

 ## :gear: Config:

-Clone project and in the project directories, you can run this command for each folders (client and server):
+Clone project and in the client and server directories, you can run this command for each folders (client and server):

 ### 'yarn install'

 - make sure that adds proxy in package.json in client folder.\
   ` "proxy": "http://localhost:5000/"`
-- run command at the root folder:\
+- run command at the root project (it will start both client and server.):\
  `make` or `cd server && yarn run dev`
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 - GraphQL Playground:\